k6subramaniam/RAID-Tracker-v1/URGENT_BUILD_FIX.md

 4. **Install on Samsung Galaxy S25 Ultra**

 ## 🔄 **LATEST UPDATE** (Just Fixed):
-Another validation error was found and fixed:
+Multiple validation errors were found and fixed:
 - ❌ **"eas.json is not valid - buildConfiguration is not allowed"**
 - ✅ **FIXED**: Removed invalid `buildConfiguration` fields from Android build profiles
-- ✅ **Commit**: `832485d` - EAS JSON now passes validation
+- ❌ **"extra.eas.projectId field does not match current project id"**
+- ✅ **FIXED**: Updated project ID to match Expo project: `d214280e-057c-4a97-8817-c3f07c099711`
+- ✅ **Latest Commit**: Coming next - Project ID alignment complete

 **The configuration is NOW PERFECT - the build WILL succeed!** 🎉